drawwithcode/2019-group-10-1/README.md

 ```
 We found the brightness of every pixel the same way we found the brightness value for all the other images.
 After that, we compared every pixel with every image with different "for" cycles, so that we could find the best image to replace every pixel.
 We also used another array to store a counter for every image, so that they could only be displayed a set number of times.
 ```
-function analyzeCoverPixels() {
+// determine the brightness of each pixel of the cover function analyzeCoverPixels() {

   smaller.loadPixels();